 Add wine and chicken broth to chicken, sausage, and vegetables and bring to a boil.
 Stir in hot and sweet vinegar peppers, vinegar, oregano, and salt and pepper.
 Again, bring to a boil.
 Lower heat and simmer slowly for about 10 minutes or until flavors have combined and sauce has reduced.
 Remove from heat and serve.

-I really didn’t care for the flavor of the vinegar peppers in the dish and the recipe calls for a lot of oil in its preparation.
-I did like the idea of roasting chicken, potatoes and peppers for an entree and I worked on making a dish with these ingredients in a healthy way.
+I really didn’t care for the flavor of the vinegar peppers in the recipe above and the recipe calls for a lot of oil in its preparation.
+I did like the idea of roasting chicken, potatoes and peppers for an entree and I worked on making a healthy dish with these ingredients.

 - 1 tablespoon olive oil